gertd/topaz-ds/LOG.md

 topaz-az2  | {"level":"info","component":"edge-ds","component":"directory","component":"kvs","db_path":"/db/az2.db","time":"2026-03-25T07:43:46Z","message":"open"}
 ```

-### Edge initialization
+### Edge directory initialization DIFF|MANIFEST sync step (1/4)

-First edge sync run, note that the health endpoint reports the `sync` service status as `NOT_SERVING` until the initialization is finished.
-This can be used to detect if the `edge directory` is READY to be used.
+On the very first edge sync run after startup of the process, note that the health endpoint reports the virtual `sync` service status as `NOT_SERVING` until the first startup initialization is finished.
+This health service status can be used to detect if the `edge directory` is READY to be used.

 ```
 topaz-az2  | {"level":"info","component":"edge.plugin","id":"-","enabled":true,"interval":1,"time":"2026-03-25T07:43:46Z","message":"EdgePlugin.Start"}